Hems0/AI-Powered-Adaptive-Music-Equalizer-Prototype/README.md

 * "Machine Learning" (SVM) to classify genres
 * "Audio signal processing" (MFCC, spectral features, etc.)
 * A "Streamlit web app" for a clean UI
-* A "PyQt5 desktop application" for a real software experience
 * A visual-only "adaptive equalizer" that changes based on the predicted genre

 The idea comes from a simple pain point: